yihui/knitr/inst/examples/knitr-minimal.rst

 ::

-    ## Warning message: do not forget the space after ..!
+    ## Warning: do not forget the space after ..!